 I asked my son last week what his favorite activity was, out of everything that he did.
 “It’s Tech Team, Mom,” he said.
 That clarifying question got me thinking about what types of activities we should pick for next year (correction–he should pick for mext year).
 I believe he will get more out of a concentrated focus on one or two activities that he loves than on less exposure to many things.
 It also frees up our schedule so the boys have time to explore outside and be bored on occasion.

 Our household is still very much a work in progress.
-For example, though they’re not allowed to use electronics during the week, they watch a ton of electronics on weekends.
+For example, though they’re not allowed to use electronics during the week, they play a ton of electronics on weekends.
 This is a total overload of information and visual stimulation, but Hubs and I get so tired and electronics is a respite, honestly.
 Hopefully, next year, once my Masters classes are over, we’ll work on this.

 And holidays and birthdays are definitely a work in progress.
 We still get (and give!) plenty of toys, especially Legos!
 (That company is genius when it comes to marketing to kids).
 But we’ve started asking for more experiential gifts from grandparents and extended family.
 They’ve gotten ski passes, weeks at camp, and day trips.
 We always try to take a picture during the activity and send it to the giver.